Looking for gold in gold fossicking areas

-There are specific gold fossicking areas in the South Island where you don’t need to have a permit to fossick or pan for gold.
+There are areas in the South Island where you don’t need to have a permit to fossick for gold.
 There are no fossicking areas in the North Island.
-If you want to fossick or pan for gold elsewhere, you will need a gold mining permit.

-What gold fossicking is
+What is gold fossicking

-Gold fossicking is the activity of collecting gold by a stream or river using metal detectors, pans, shovels, picks and sluice boxes.
-In gold fossicking areas, anyone is free to look for gold as long as you use non-motorised machinery and hand tools.
+Gold fossicking is collecting gold by a stream or river using metal detectors, pans, shovels, picks and sluice boxes.

 Alluvial gold, which is found in soil and sediments around rivers and streams, is present in all gold fossicking areas but usually in low concentrations.

-The 19 gold fossicking areas
+Gold fossicking areas

-Fossicking area Permit number Operator
+Fossicking area Gold fossicking area number Operator

 Tasman area